shikharish/godowner/README.md

 - Email: `test@email.com`
 - Password: `password`

-New user can also be registerd from the register page.
+*New user can also be registered from the Register page.*